zbchristian/simple-GPS-Data-Server/Readme.md

 configure the server and port in the tracking device (usually done via SMS.
 Check the manual how to do this) server has to be compiled and placed in ./exe/ directory copy devices.config to the ./exe/ directory.
 This contains regular expressions for different formats (e.g. OpenGTS, TK103) server is automatically started, when the admin interface is opened.
   This requires, that PHP is allowed to start the server via an "exec()" call.
-If this is not possible, the server should be started manually (see below)
+  If this is not possible, the server has to be started manually or via a cron job (see below)
  ```

 Configuration of the map